More about AWS database

 Our article: AWS Oracle: How to Lift and Shift Your Oracle DB to Amazon, can help walk you through the process of migrating on-prem Oracle workloads to the cloud.

-Overcome Amazon RDS Size Limits with Data Tiering to Amazon S3
+Overcome Amazon RDS Instance Size Limits with Data Tiering to Amazon S3

 Enterprise-grade databases pose a number of challenges, including system performance, security and compliance, and data retention.
 To do this, you need to understand storage requirements and the key considerations to optimizing costs.